collective/collective.developermanual/source/forms/index.rst

 You need to identify which form library you are dealing with and read the form library specific documentation.

-Zope 3 schema (zope.schema package) is database-neutral an framework-neutral way to describe Python data models.
+Zope 3 schema (zope.schema package) is database-neutral and framework-neutral way to describe Python data models.

 Modelling data
 ----------------